jan-bogaerts/mark/src/generated/mdc_double_compress.md

 The transformers-tab arranges children horizontally, including the configuration and build sections.
 # MarkdownCode > components > toolbar > transformers > transformers-configuration section
 The transformers-configuration section contains actions for available transformers.
 Buttons have tooltips with action descriptions.
 Actions include editing transformers and selecting active entry points from a dropdown list.
-# MarkdownCode > services > transformers > plugin-renderer service
-The plugin-renderer service translates a plugin definition into a javascript module.
-It is used to build plugin transformers for the application.
-It inherits from the transformer-base service and has a constructor with specific parameters.
-During construction, it sets `this.constantsService` to `this.dependencies[0]`.
-The service has functions to save a file, clean content, render a result, and build a message.
 # MarkdownCode > services > transformers > plugin-list renderer service
 The plugin-list renderer service generates a file with all the plugins to be loaded.
 It informs the application about which files to load for the transformer-plugins.
 It inherits from the transformer-base service with the constructor parameters: Name, Dependencies, and isJson.
 The pluginRendererService is set as the first dependency during construction.
 The plugin-list renderer service has two functions: saveFile(items) and renderResults(fragments).
 The saveFile function saves the array to a file, creating the output folder if needed.
 The renderResults function builds an array of files for each fragment and calls the saveFile function to save it to the output folder.
 # MarkdownCode > components > body > results view > transformer-status icon
 The transformer-status icon component shows the status of the selected text-fragment object in relation to the assigned transformer.
 It requires the "transformer" property from consumers.
 It registers event handlers with the position-tracking-service and project-service upon construction.
 The component displays different states: building, overwritten, rendered, and not yet rendered.
 It includes a tooltip to display the status.
+# MarkdownCode > components > body > transformer-status icon
+The transformer-status icon component shows the status of the selected text-fragment object in relation to the assigned transformer.
+It requires the "transformer" property from consumers.
+It registers event handlers with the position-tracking-service and project-service upon construction.
+The component displays different states: building, overwritten, rendered, and not yet rendered.
+It includes a tooltip to display the status.
+# MarkdownCode > components > body > transformer-status icon > results view tab
+The results-view-tab component displays transformer results for a specific text fragment.
+It uses the monaco editor npm package to display results in various formats.
+The editor fills the available space and retrieves text from the result-cache.
+The theme and font settings are retrieved from the theme-service.
+The cache is monitored for changes, and text is displayed accordingly.
+User changes are saved to the cache.
+The editor's events are monitored, and a context menu is placed below it.
+The component also monitors selected text and registers event handlers.
+The monaco editor always includes certain options.
+# MarkdownCode > components > body > transformer-status icon > results view context menu
+The results-view-context-menu is a component that wraps the Dropdown antd component.
+It requires the properties 'transformer' and 'key' to be provided.
+The dropdown's content includes a 'more' button icon and is triggered by a click.
+The 'more' button is positioned as a floating button in the top-right corner.
+The menu includes options for selecting the GPT model to be used by the transformer.
+The submenu items are provided by the gpt-service's list of available models.
+The currently selected model is highlighted.
+When a different model is selected, the gpt-service is asked to update the model-name used for the transformer.
+There is also an option for selecting the GPT model to be used by the transformer for the current key.
+The submenu items and functionality are similar to the previous option.
+There is a splitter and a "Refresh" option that recalculates the result for the current tab.
+# MarkdownCode > services > transformers > constant-extractor service
+The constant-extractor service extracts constant definitions from source code and replaces them with references to a json file.
+It inherits from the transformer-base service and has a constructor with the parameters 'constants' and an empty dependency array.
+The service has functions for extracting quotes, collecting responses, rendering results, and retrieving up-to-date results using caching.
+# MarkdownCode > services > transformers > plugin-renderer service
+The plugin-renderer service translates a plugin definition into a javascript module.
+It is used to build plugin transformers for the application.
+It inherits from the transformer-base service and has a constructor with specific parameters.
+During construction, it sets `this.constantsService` to `this.dependencies[0]`.
+It has functions to save a file, clean content, render a result, and build a message.
+# MarkdownCode > components > body > fragment-status icon
+The fragment-status icon component displays the status of a text-fragment object.
+It requires the properties fragment and displays different icons based on the fragment's depth.
+If the fragment is currently being built, a spinner is shown instead of an icon.
+The component uses the LuHeading icons from the 'react-icons/lu' library.
+The icon's color is determined by the fragment's status.
+The component also includes a tooltip from the antd library.
+Upon construction, the component registers event handlers with the project-service for various events related to the fragment's status.
+# MarkdownCode > services > transformers > parser validator service
+- The parser-validator service checks the state of the specified text-fragment for the internal markdown parser.
+- No llm is used.
+- It is used for debugging.
+- The parser-validator service inherits from the transformer-base service.
+- The constructor parameters for the transformer-base service are: Name: 'parser validator', Dependencies: [], isJson: false.
+- The parser-validator service has a renderResult function that takes a fragment as input.
+- Inside renderResult, the lines of the fragment are joined and stored in a variable called result.
+- The cache's setResult method is called with the key and result.
+- The result is then returned.
+# MarkdownCode > services > transformers > constants-resource renderer
+The constants-resource renderer service creates a resource file with all constants from fragments.
+Plugins depend on this service.
+It inherits from transformer-base service with constructor parameters: name, dependencies, and isJson. constantsService is a dependency.
+The service has two functions: saveFile and renderResults.